A continuing tale of life in the boonies

 Remember Eugene P. Elander, dog officer and published poet of the Northwest Parish, a.k.a.
 Farmington?
 He’s the fellow that tried persistently to get his hands on a poet laureate application form from City Hall, and was just as persistently ignored.

-Burns, too, excelled in passionate, patriotic verse, and he was only elevated to his true rank after death, when his genius could no longer eclipse or threaten those in high positions.
-Take this verse from the poem that famously starts: Scots, wha hae wi’ Wallace bled… (… the poem that New Hampshire’s War of Independence hero, General John Stark, may possibly have plagiarized a couple of decades later, in 1809.)
+Burns, too, excelled in passionate, patriotic verse, and he was only elevated to his true rank after death, when his genius could no longer threaten those in high positions.
+Take this verse from the poem that famously starts: Scots, wha hae wi’ Wallace bled… (… the poem that New Hampshire’s War of Independence hero, General John Stark, may have plagiarized a couple of decades later, in 1809.)

 By oppression’s woes and pains,